NGenetzky/project_notebook/_posts/2016-05-10-desired-properties-of-the-notebook.md

 ---
+author: Nathan Genetzky
+date: '2016-05-10'
-filename: 2016-05-10-Desired_properties_of_the_Notebook.md
+filename: 2016-05-10-desired-properties-of-the-notebook.md
-title:  "Desired properties of the Notebook"
+layout: single
+published: true
+slug: desired-properties-of-the-notebook
 tags:
 - tags
 - project_notebook
-date:   2016-05-10
-published: true

-author: Nathan Genetzky

-layout: single
-# excerpt:
-# excerpt_separator: <!--more-->
+title: Desired Properties of the Notebook
 ---

-## Desired properties of the Notebook
 The intent of this notebook is to provide a log of my progress as I work through projects.
 The main feature of the notebook is to show my original notes as I work through the project.
 There must be a balance between usability and auditability.